jordankaiser/portfolio/README.md

 Using [lazyimages](https://github.com/aFarkas/lazysizes).
 In order to use the `data-src` method when defining the image path it needs to be done like `:data-src="require('~/assets/img/work/nsf/work-small.jpg')"`

+## Deployment

+Followed the [How to deploy on Heroku?](https://nuxtjs.org/faq/heroku-deployment/) documentation to deploy to heroku.

+For custom domain name setup followed the [Custom Domain Names for Apps](https://devcenter.heroku.com/articles/custom-domains) documentation.

 ## Misc

 ### Lodash import